JaydenElliott/Branch-It/treevy_backend/src/mysql/README.md

 # Files and Directories

 ## mysql_handler
-- Contains MySQLHandler class which establishes a connection to mysql using the utilities provided in util
+- Contains MySQLHandler class which:
+    - Establishes connection to mysql using the utilities provided in util.
+    - Sets up the mysql relevant databases and tables.
-- MySQLHandler also contains methods to execute mysql commands.
+    - Contains methods to execute mysql commands.

 ## util
 - Contains utility values used by the backend to connect and execute commands to mysql.
-- COntains commands for setup.
+- Contains commands for setup.
 - Contains general command templates.

 <br />